 They are great for attracting the viewer's attention into the focal area.

-Complimentary colors are across from each other on the color wheel.
-They are red and
+colors are across from each other on the color wheel.
+The compliments are red and

 When we place them against cool colors, (blue, green or purple) they really sparkle.

 The bluebird above exhibits both complimentary colors and a warm orange chest with a cool blue body.